debaun-pac/debaunstaff/README.md

 _Call/Rehearsal time: 6-9pm_

-*Should also be avialable for the concert Fri.
+*Should also be available for the concert Fri.
 Dec.
 8

 - Stage Manager: Luke
 - Sound Op: Carl